-Temporary Activities Policies TEMP - P1 Enable temporary construction and demolition structures while minimising their adverse effects on amenity values of adjacent sites.
-TEMP - P2 Enable temporary military training and emergency management training activities while ensuring that adverse effects on amenity values, safety and the environment are minimised.
+Temporary Activities Policies

+TEMP - P1 Enable temporary construction and demolition structures while minimising their adverse effects on amenity values of adjacent sites.
+TEMP - P2 Enable temporary military training and emergency management training activities while ensuring that adverse effects on amenity values, safety and the environment are minimised avoided, remedied or mitigated.
 TEMP - P3 Enable a wide range of temporary events on the West Coast recognising their positive contribution to community wellbeing in locations where these do not adversely affect natural or cultural values, or transport safety.
-TEMP - P4 Ensure that freedom camping activities undertaken in adjacent to the State Highway road corridor are managed in a manner consistent with freedom camping in other parts of the relevant district.
+TEMP - P4 Ensure that freedom camping activities undertaken immediately adjoining in adjacent to the State Highway road corridor are managed in a manner consistent with freedom camping in other parts of the relevant district.